 CAPACITY ALARMS are adjustable discreet high alarms, based on normal positive load.
 They are provided for all channels for press overload protection, and are always active.
 For the 24 VDC unit, a CAPACITY ALARM on any channel will fire the dedicated CAPACITY ALARM relay (CAPACITY STOP) to stop the press.
 For the 110/220 VAC unit, a CAPACITY ALARM will fire the single ALARM relay (MACHINE STOP) to stop the press.
-For all units, a CAPACITY ALARM will fire the single ALARM relay (MACHINE STOP) to stop the press.
 For all units, a CAPACITY ALARM condition fires the particular relay instantaneously.
 Also, a fault condition with any of the strain gage sensors (shorted or broken wires) will fire a CAPACITY ALARM.
-To re-start the machine, the alarm RESET button must be pressed to clear the alarm.